 I want to be the one you can always count on to help you see the big picture, to point out the glimmers of joy in seasons of sorrow.
 I want to be there to help pull you up to the top of the mountain so you can see all the beauty below.

-I want to encourage you to pay attention to your attitude.
-Print out the following if you can and then stick it in a place where you will see it the first thing every morning.
+Today, I want to encourage you once again to pay attention to your attitude.
+Print out the following if you can (you can scroll to the bottom of this post and find a tiny printer icon on the right) then stick it in a place where you will see it the first thing every morning.
 Re-read it.
 Apply it to your life for the day.

 The longer I live, the more I realize the impact of attitude on life.